Not much as changed for many since I first wrote this blog three years ago.

-I am a big believer in networking with people in transition.
+I am still a big believer in networking with people in transition.
 Today people are in transition because of circumstances and not competence.

 I have been doing it for years when the unemployment rate was very low.